iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 date: '2022-12-20'
 tags: ['frontend', 'functional programming', 'javascript']
 images: ['/articles/benefits-of-functional-programming/pexels-pixabay-270557.jpg']
-summary:
-  [
-    'Writing code in a functional way can help to solve complex problems in a efficient and in a reusable manner, for creating clean and maintainable software.', ]
+summary: ['Writing code in a functional way can help to solve complex problems in a efficient and in a reusable manner, for creating clean and maintainable software.']
 authors: ['ravindre-ramjiawan']
 theme: 'blue'
 ---